Emergency Incidents Overview

 Peak Hour Incidents

-A significant number of incidents occur during peak hours, particularly for ambulance and police services, indicating a need for increased resource allocation during these times.
+A significant number of incidents occur during peak hours, particularly from 12 PM to 4 PM, indicating a need for enhanced resource allocation during these times.

 Supporting Evidence: